Giovanni-Verza/Voronoi_postprocess/README.md

 ## Getting started

-The directory `examples` contains two Jupyter notebooks for getting started, for the box and lightcone cases.
+The directory `examples` contains two Jupyter notebooks for getting started, for both the simulation box and lightcone cases.
 They are both based on the output of the example of `VIDE`, available at [VIDE].

 The module `voronoi_threshold` contains the min function.
 The module `main` contatins the `voronoi_threshold_finder` class, with authomatize the computation of the final void catalog.